-This parameter displays the maximum volume that has been calculated by the Quantum3 and is a Read Only parameter.
+This parameter displays the maximum volume that has been calculated by the Zenith pump controller and is a Read Only parameter.
 The volume displayed will be shown in cubic meters and is the total volume available between empty level (P105) and 100% of span (P106).